-The water is transported in the 52-mile Contra Costa Canal, which starts at Rock Slough, then stretches west to Clyde, south to Walnut Creek and north to Martinez.
+The water is transported in the 48-mile Contra Costa Canal, which starts at Rock Slough, then stretches west to Clyde, south to Walnut Creek and north to Martinez.

-CCWD can also store water in the Los Vaqueros Reservoir south of Brentwood, the Contra Loma Reservoir in Antioch, the Mallard Reservoir in Concord and the Martinez Reservoir in Martinez.
+We can also store water Los Vaqueros Reservoir south of Brentwood, Contra Loma Reservoir in Antioch, the Mallard Reservoir in Concord and the Martinez Reservoir in Martinez.

 Providing to Communities

-The Contra Costa Water District treats this water and provides it to about 250,000 residents in Brentwood, Clayton, Clyde, Concord, Pacheco, Port Costa, and parts of Pleasant Hill, Martinez and Walnut Creek.
+We treat water and provide it to about 250,000 residents in Brentwood, Clayton, Clyde, Concord, Pacheco, Port Costa, Bay Point, and parts of Pleasant Hill, Martinez and Walnut Creek.
 See our Service Area Map.

-CCWD also sells untreated water (raw water) from the canal to the cities of Antioch, Martinez and Pittsburg, the California Cities Water Company (Bay Point), and the Diablo Water District (Oakley).
-These 5 agencies treat, distribute and bill for the water themselves, serving 250,000 people.
+We also sell untreated water (raw water) from the canal to the cities of Antioch, Martinez and Pittsburg, and the Diablo Water District (Oakley).
+These five agencies treat, distribute and bill for the water themselves, serving 250,000 people.

 Most of these agencies can also draw groundwater from wells or surface water from their own reservoirs or the Sacramento or San Joaquin rivers as supplemental supplies.